 - Detection, characterization, and (co-) localization of mRNAs in the central and peripheral nervous systems including cell type-specific and subcellular target localization

-In their research for perineuronal nets in hippocampal CA2 neurons, Carstens et al. J Neurosci 2016 (1) used the RNAscope® assay to demonstrate the co-localization of Aggrecan mRNA – a perineuronal net component - and Pcp4 mRNA - a marker of hippocampal CA2 neurons.
-Moreover, their ISH results were consistent at the protein level for co-localization of Aggrecan and Pcp4 protein.
+In a paper regarding research for perineuronal nets in hippocampal CA2 neurons, Carstens et al. J Neurosci 2016 (1) used the RNAscope® assay to demonstrate the co-localization of Aggrecan mRNA – a perineuronal net component - and Pcp4 mRNA - a marker of hippocampal CA2 neurons.
+Moreover, ISH results were consistent at the protein level for co-localization of Aggrecan and Pcp4 protein.

 - Detection of long non-coding RNAs (lncRNAs) in the central and peripheral nervous systems